 Flashing lights protect livestock in Chile — by deterring pumas

-MADISON – In the United States, some ranchers worry about wolf attacks on their livestock as the native predator is reintroduced to more areas.
+MADISON – In the United States, some ranchers worry about wolf attacks on their livestock as the native predator recolonizes more areas.

-But in Chile, wolves aren’t the problem.
+But in Chile, wolves aren’t perceived as the problem.
 Pumas are.

 As in the U.S., researchers in Chile are trying to develop non-lethal ways to deter predator attacks and reduce the friction between carnivores and farmers.
 New research from the University of Wisconsin–Madison Nelson Institute for Environmental Studies details the effectiveness of using lights to prevent puma attacks on livestock in Chile.
 The study found that bright, flashing lights overnight successfully protected livestock without harming the predators.

-“What we saw was that for one calving season, farmers have not lost any part of their herds [using the lights],” says Omar Ohrens, the lead postdoctoral researcher for this study in the Carnivore Coexistence Lab within the Nelson Institute.
-For the research, published in Frontiers in Ecology and the Environment on [ DATE ], Ohrens worked with local alpaca and llama farmers In Chile to design a configuration of lights to protect their herds.
+“What we saw was that for one calving season, farmers have not lost any part of their herds [using the lights],” says Dr. Omar Ohrens, the lead postdoctoral researcher for this study in the Carnivore Coexistence Lab within the Nelson Institute.
+For the research, published in Frontiers in Ecology and the Environment on [ DATE ], Ohrens worked with local alpaca and llama farmers In Chile to experiment with night-time lights to protect their herds.

 Strategically placed around the livestock, the lights, known as Foxlights, begin flashing in random patterns at sundown and emit patterns meant to simulate human activity.
 Solar panels recharge the lights during the day.